Ceará (footballer): Paris Saint-Germain

 The following season in 2011/12, Ceará was linked with Brazilian side Santos who offered him a three-year contract but he rejected made the choice of the heart and on 16 September 2011, he signed a one-year deal, extend his stay until 2013.
 With the arrival of Qatar Investment Authority and director of football Leonardo changing it ownership, the club signed prestigious players and sign new defenders like Milan Biševac and Diego Lugano.
 In Europa League Qualification first leg against FC Differdange 03, Ceará scored his first of the season in a 4–0 win, which followed up a 2–0 win in second leg.
 On 25 February 2012, Ceará scored his first goal in five years in a 4–4 draw against Olympique Lyonnais.
 In December 2011, Kombouaré was sacked and replaced by Carlo Ancelotti.
 Under Ancelotti, Ceará face competition from defenders following arrivals of Brazilians Alex and Maxwell.
 Ceará then lost his place in the right back position as Ancelotti preferred Biševac.
 Ceará feels that their manager Ancelotti why he offered no explanation as to why he has been dropped and admits his situation is unlikely to change any time soon and claims to be at a loss to explain his snub, with no-one having communicated to him why he now finds himself on the bench.
 Later on the season, Ceará spend times on the bench without getting any playing time.
 By the end of season, PSG released Ceará after spending five years at the club.

 Cruzeiro

 After five years in France, Ceará left Brazil by joining Cruzeiro, which will keep him until 2013.

 Personal

 Ceará is married to Fernanda Ceará and has three children, two daughters and a son.
 Ceará speaks fluently Portuguese and French.
-Like many other Brazilian footballers, Ceará is a devout evangelical Christian, and is now a pastor.
+Like many other Brazilian men's footballers, Ceará is a devout evangelical Christian, and is now a pastor.
 Ceará became involved with religion at the age of 18 in August 1998.
 "I've been touched by the unconditional love of Jesus, I decided to give my life to the Lord."
 In 2006, Ceará founded a church in Porto Alegre.

 In a documentary called 'Jesus Football Club' aired on Canel+, Ceará quoted: "'I am against divorce and abortion.
 I'm not really for homosexuality.
-It takes away a little bit of God's plan.'
+It takes away a little bit of God's plan.